neha-sonii/calorie-counter/readme.md

 # Calorie Counter
 Calculate your calories.
-Add your budget and see how much calories you consumed and how much calories deficieted.
+Add your budget and see how much calories you consumed according to your budget.